Most Common Reasons for Rhinoplasty Surgery in London.

 3. Dorsal Hump

-A dorsal hump is a raised bump on the nasal bridge, usually made of excess bone and cartilage.
-These can be inherited (yes, dorsal humps are genetic) or appear after injury.
+A dorsal hump nose describes a raised bump along the nasal bridge, usually made up of excess bone and cartilage.
+This feature can be inherited or appear after trauma.

 4. Nasal Tip Concerns